utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **1) Can my department resume ingesting new collections and images into the New Collections U of T Platform?**

+**2026 update:** use the Collections U of T Admin UI to edit and ingest items.
+Training is available in [Quercus](https://q.utoronto.ca/courses/429631/pages/welcome).

-_Yes, if you have an existing repository page in Collections U of T you can add new collections and items at any time after May 21st, 2024.
+_2024: Yes, if you have an existing repository page in Collections U of T you can add new collections and items at any time after May 21st, 2024.
 UTL ITS will support facilitated ingest throughout 2024 as we continue monitoring the performance of the New Collections U of T Platform.
 Please [email ITS](mailto:digitalinitiatives@library.utoronto.ca) if you need ingest and editing support.
 Facilitated ingest instructions can be found on the [Ingest Instructions](https://utlib.github.io/collections-uoft/documentation/ingest-instructions) page._

 _Please consider that the Collections U of T Service will be operating at reduced capacity from July 2024 until Summer 2025 due to ITS staffing._

 **2) Can my department resume editing metadata for existing collections and items again?**

+**2026 update:** use the Collections U of T Admin UI to edit and ingest items.
+Training is available in [Quercus](https://q.utoronto.ca/courses/429631/pages/welcome).

-_Yes but you need to [email ITS](mailto:digitalinitiatives@library.utoronto.ca) for support until the New Collections U of T administrator interface is complete.
+_2024: Yes but you need to [email ITS](mailto:digitalinitiatives@library.utoronto.ca) for support until the New Collections U of T administrator interface is complete.
 Let us know what you need help editing and we will pass along instructions for the best way for you to submit your edits._

 **3) Is there an administrator login for me to login to the New Collections Platform to edit metadata, add collections, and upload digital images into New Collections U of T?**

+**2026 update:** use the Collections U of T Admin UI to edit and ingest items.
+Training is available in [Quercus](https://q.utoronto.ca/courses/429631/pages/welcome).

-_Not yet - see above.
+_2024: Not yet - see above.
 The administration login into New Collections U of T will be available later in 2025.
 UTL ITS is continuing to work on the Collections U of T administrator interface.
 2024 will be devoted to monitoring new Collections U of T ingest, performance, and indexing.
 ITS will support collection owners with facilitated ingests until development on the administrator interface is completed.
 The new Collections U of T administrator interface is expected to roll out in late 2025._

 **4) Is there an administrator login for me to edit and add Basic Pages?**